Bnei Menashe: Adoption of modern Judaism

 According to Lal Dena, the Bnei Menashe have come to believe that the legendary Hmar ancestor Manmasi was the Hebrew Menasseh, son of Joseph.
 During the 1950s, this group of Chin-Kuki-Mizo people founded a Messianic movement.
 In 1951, Challianthanga (Challa), a leader in the United Pentecostal Church in Mizoram, had a vision claiming the Mizo people were descendants of the Israelites.

 David Siama Hmar, a native of Vairengte near the Mizoram–Manipur border, was among those influenced by Challa’s early spiritual movement.
 In 1953, while residing in Thringmun, he reportedly experienced a vision of a stone inscribed with the words “Rock of Israel” descending from the sky toward Manipur.
 In contrast to Challa, who did not fully embrace Judaism, Siama adopted it in its entirety, becoming one of the earliest known adherents in Mizoram.
 Challa died in 1959, prior to the formal introduction of Judaism to the Mizo community.

-While they believed that Jesus is the promised messiah for all Israelites, these pioneers also adopted the observance of the Jewish Sabbath, the celebration of holidays, the observance dietary laws and other Jewish customs and traditions which they learned from books in the early 1960s.
+While they believed that Jesus is the promised messiah for all Israelites, these pioneers also adopted the observance of the Jewish Sabbath, the celebration of holidays, the observance of dietary laws and other Jewish customs and traditions which they learned from books in the early 1960s.
 They had no connections with other Jewish groups in either the diaspora or Israel.

 Significant pioneering research into the Judaic identity of the Manmasi people was undertaken by Thangkholun Daniel Lhungdim—a poet, educator, and headmaster based in Churachandpur.
 Demonstrating deep commitment to this cause, he embraced Judaism and authored the seminal work Israel Ihiuve (“We Are Israel”) in 1974.
 Lhungdim collaborated closely with Samuel Sumkhothang Haokip and Yosef Jangkhothang Lhanghal, both of whom were early advocates of the Judaic revival in Northeast India.

-Lhungdim’s views, however, were met with strong opposition at the local level.
+Lhungdim’s views were met with strong opposition at the local level.
 In 1968, he was compelled to resign from his post and leave his village.
-He subsequently found refuge with Chief David Jamkhosem Lhungdim of Gelmuol, who supported his research efforts and sponsored his journeys to Calcutta and Bombay in 1969 and 1973.
+He found refuge with Chief David Jamkhosem Lhungdim of Gelmuol, who supported his research efforts and sponsored his journeys to Calcutta and Bombay in 1969 and 1973.

 In a 2001 publication, Holkholun Lhungdim reflected on the early skepticism surrounding the theory that the Manmasi were descendants of a Lost Tribe of Israel.
 He critiqued both proponents and opponents of the theory for their biased interpretations and called for objective, scholarly investigation.
 Notably, he had himself been a skeptic in 1974, attributing his doubts at the time to a lack of sufficient knowledge rather than to religious motivations.